tompi/cheapino/readme.md

 Drawbacks:

-* Without a plate, its pretty difficult to solder swithes straight.
+* V1 only: Without a plate, its pretty difficult to solder swithes straight.
 I made a small helper "fork" to hold each column in place when soldering.
 Check the build guide for a link to a really good 3D printed fork.
 * RJ45 cables are a bit rigid, so they do not lay down on the table nicely like audio cables.
 * There is no official qmk support, you need to compile from my branch manually...
 Keymap can be edited in qmk configurator though.